-The multicomponent meningococcal, 4CMenB, vaccine, Bexsero®, helps to protect children from an illness called group B invasive meningococcal disease.
+The multicomponent meningococcal, 4CMenB, vaccine, Bexsero®, helps to protect children and young adults from an illness called group B invasive meningococcal disease.

 What is invasive meningococcal disease?